poroping/terraform-provider-fortios/docs/data-sources/user_radius.md

 * `radius_port` - RADIUS service port number.
 * `rsso` - Enable/disable RADIUS based single sign on feature.
 * `rsso_context_timeout` - Time in seconds before the logged out user is removed from the "user context list" of logged on users.
-* `rsso_endpoint_attribute` - RADIUS attributes used to extract the user end point identifer from the RADIUS Start record.
+* `rsso_endpoint_attribute` - RADIUS attributes used to extract the user end point identifier from the RADIUS Start record.
 * `rsso_endpoint_block_attribute` - RADIUS attributes used to block a user.
 * `rsso_ep_one_ip_only` - Enable/disable the replacement of old IP addresses with new ones for the same endpoint on RADIUS accounting Start messages.
 * `rsso_flush_ip_session` - Enable/disable flushing user IP sessions on RADIUS accounting Stop messages.